 - The percentage or amount of commission that will be paid and how it will be affected in the case of a refund

 - The training that the representative will be required to undergo before they can sell the product

 - The advertising and informational materials that a representative will be entitled to

 - The rights and responsibilities the representative had when using the marketing or product images

 - The responsibility that representatives have to not assist the competition

 - The requirement that a representative keeps business secrets confidential including such areas as customers, suppliers, logistics, finances, research, development, and any other items the employer deemed necessary.

 - What would constitute as violations that could lead to the termination of the representative's right to sell the employer's products or services.

 - What procedures will need to occur once a seller's rights have been terminated.

 If you need help with a sales commission agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.